-The above observation of many-body quantum correlation is further supported by the corresponding degree of condensation.
-In Fig.~\ref{fig:l0_doc}, we present the variation of degree of condensation $C_{d}$ {\it versus} $\sigma $ for a system of $N=2,\,4,\,8,\,12$ and $16$ bosons.
-For a given $N$, it is seen from the figure that the value of $C_{d}$ increases with increase in $\sigma$ and the variation becomes linear for larger values of $\sigma < 1$.
-Consequently, with increasing $\sigma$, the degree of condensation $C_{d}$ increases and the correspondingly von Neumann entropy $S_{1}$ decreases as shown in Fig.~\ref{fig:l0_qent} leading to increase in phase coherence. \\

-The explanation for such a behavior is that as the range $\sigma$ of the Gaussian interaction potential is increased, the broadened interparticle pair-potentials begin to overlap leading to increase in many-body effects.
+To enlighten the discussion, the above observation of many-body quantum correlation is further supported by the results on the degree of condensation.
+In Fig.~\ref{fig:l0_doc}, we present degree of condensation $C_{d}$ {\it versus} $\sigma $ for a system of $N=2,\,4,\,8,\,12$ and $16$ bosons.
+For a given $N$, it is seen from the figure, the value of $C_{d}$ increases with increase in $\sigma$ and the variation becomes linear for larger values of $\sigma \ (< 1)$.
+Consequently, with increasing $\sigma$, the degree of condensation $C_{d}$ increases and correspondingly von Neumann entropy $S_{1}$ decreases as shown in Fig.~\ref{fig:l0_qent}, leading to increase in quantum mechanical phase coherence.
+The explanation for such a behavior is that as the range $\sigma$ of the Gaussian potential is increased, the broadened interparticle pair-potentials begin to overlap leading to increase in many-body effect.
 This increased many-body effect compared to the zero-range ($\delta$-function) potential leads to an enhanced phase coherence, reflected in Figs.~\ref{fig:l0_qent} and \ref{fig:l0_doc}.
-Thus the use of finite-range Gaussian interaction potential leads to Bose-Einstein condensate with relatively lesser value of entropy and higher degree of condensation than the use of zero-range ($\delta$-function) interaction potential \cite{lgd12}.
+Thus the finite-range (Gaussian) potential leads to Bose-Einstein condensate with relatively lower value of entropy and higher degree of condensation as compared to zero-range ($\delta$-function) potential \cite{lgd12}.
 We further show, in Fig.~\ref{fig:qentdoc}, that how the von Neumann entropy $S_{1}$ gains a large value and the degree of condensation $C_{d}$ decreases with number of particles {\it i.e.} for a given value of $\sigma$, the fragmentation is larger for larger number of bosons $N$ \cite{msp17,kmk17}.
 A fragmented state is defined as a state for which there exits more than one macroscopically large eigenvalue of the SPRDM \cite{po56,nj82,mhu06}.